jlegind/Unlimited-uniqueness-validator/README.md

 # Unlimited-uniqueness-validator
-Validation of record identifier uniqueness regardless of file size
+Validation of record identifier uniqueness regardless of file size.

 The core class